-SWOT Analysis is a proven management tool that helps organizations such as Patanjali Ayurved to assess the market of Patanjali Products and its success against rival companies.
-Patanjali has been one of the leading Ayurvedic products and Food products brands for many years.
+SWOT Analysis is a validated management tool that enables a company like Patanjali Ayurved to measure its business and performance with competitors and the industry.
+Patanjali is one of the leading Ayurvedic products and Food products brands for many years.

 Patanjali Ayurved was founded by Baba Ramdev and Acharya Balkrishna.
 Acharya Balkrishna.
 Unbelievably, Patanjali become popular in a few years, because of Baba Ramdev’s large-scale followers.
 Patanjali has captured a massive share in the Indian Ayurveda and Food market.
 Patanjali has total revenue of Rs.9500 Crores.
 Net Income of Patanjali is Rs.
 590 Crores and Total Assets are Rs.
 4345 Crores.
 Patanjali manufactures products in Food and Personal Care categories.
 The company produces over 2,500 products comprising 45 types of cosmetics and 30 kinds of food products.